appdefensealliance/ASA-WG/AI Profile/AI Tool Specification.md

 #### Description

 The AI Tool must ensure that all communications with downstream resources (e.g., internal APIs, databases, or third-party services) that involve the transmission of secrets are conducted over encrypted channels (TLS 1.3 or higher).
 All security sensitive data shall be protected when in flight.
-For example, tokens shall not be sent in HTTP headers.
+Tokens shall not be sent in URL query parameters or over unencrypted channels.
+Credentials and sensitive data must not be forwarded automatically when an approved endpoint redirects to another origin; each redirect destination must be independently authorized before credentials or sensitive data are attached.

 #### Rationale